astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 ```

 Common sense says that the wave front should not longer seem to be
-spherical, but should appear to be oblate (a squashed
+spherical, but should appear to be oblate (a squashed sphere).
+The
-sphere).
+light moving toward the observer should be travelling faster, and the
+light moving away should be travelling more slowly, so the expanding
+light should not be able to maintain its spherical shape.
+If it were
+an expanding sound wave, like from someone clapping their hands once,
+that is indeed what we would observe.

 However, what Michelson found was that this spherical wave
 had to look the same to this observer as it appeared to the first
 observer.
 Otherwise, the second observer would measure a different
 velocity for the light wave.
 What the observer in the primed reference
 frame measures is a spherical wave that propagates outward at the same
-speed as shown in Equation {eq}`eqsph`!.
+speed as shown in Equation {eq}`eqsph`.
 The second (primed) observer
 also sees a spherical wave, but this time the observer measures:
 ```{math}
 :label: eqsphp
 (dx^\prime)^2 + (dy^\prime)^2 + (dz^\prime)^2 = (c dt^\prime)^2
 ```
 where $dx^\prime$, $dy^\prime$, and $dz^\prime$ are how much the
-second observer measured the wave front to propagate in time
+second observer measured the wave front to propagate in time interval
 $dt^\prime$, and $c$ (not $c^\prime$!) is the speed of light.

 Equations {eq}`eqsph2` and {eq}`eqsphp` can be combined to be: